supergreenlab/SuperGreenOSBoilerplate/README.md

 Now you should have notifications for the `wifi_status` characteristic changing value.
 You want it to be equal to `3`.

-Once it's done, your firmware will be available as supergreendriver.local, for example the url [http://supergreendriver.local/s?k=DEVICE_NAME](http://supergreendriver.local/s?k=DEVICE_NAME).
+Once it's done, your firmware will be available as supergreendriver.local, for example the url [http://supergreendriver.local/s?k=DEVICE_NAME](http://supergreendriver.local/s?k=DEVICE_NAME) will print it's name.
 Try a few times if it complains about unknown host resolution, the firmware broadcast every 10 seconds.

 The HTTP interface allows read and write on the firmware's keys that have a `write: true` attribute in `config.yml`, websocket change subscribing is underway.